 majority of houses in the village were built in the first part of XIX century.

-Nearby Villages and Towns: Barlinek; Borek; Brzezinka; Brzozowiec; Czechow; Dobrojewo; Drezdenko; Gorki; Goscimiec; Gościnowo; Gralewo; Janczewo; Lipki Wielkie; Murzynowo; Plomykowo; Rozanki; Skwierzyna; Stare Polichno; Strzelce; Wawrow.
+Nearby Villages and Towns: Barlinek; Borek; Brzezinka; Brzozowiec; Czechow; Dobrojewo; Drezdenko; Gorki; Goscimiec; Gościnowo; Gralewo; Janczewo; Lipki Wielkie; Murzynowo; Plomykowo; Rozanki; Skwierzyna; Stare Polichno; Strzelce; Wawrow; Zdroisko.

 Comment on Santok in Poland:

-Add your own comment and opinion about Santok to this page.
+Add your own comment and/or photograph of Santok to this webpage.

 Santok is home to the renowned Land Rover specialist garage - Landy 4x4 Serwis